yairsabag/mongodb-mcp-server/README.md

 - `atlas-list-db-users` - List MongoDB Atlas database users
 - `atlas-create-db-user` - List MongoDB Atlas database users

+NOTE: atlas tools are only available when you set credentials on [configuration](#configuration) section.

 #### MongoDB Database Tools

 - `connect` - Connect to a MongoDB instance